bazelbuild/eclipse/README.md

 ## Using the plugin

-To import an existing Bazel project or start a new one, go to "Import Project..." > "Others".
+To import an existing Bazel project or start a new one, go to "New Project..." > "Others".

 ## Missing features